[Complete Guide] Comparing the differences between LiFePO4 batteries and Li-ion batteries

 On average, Li-ion batteries lose about 5-10% of their charge per month, while LiFePO4 batteries only lose about 2-3% per month.

-This means that Li-ion batteries can lose up to 60% of their charge in a year of storage, while LiFePO4 batteries would only lose around 20-30% in the same period.
-This makes LiFePO4 batteries much more suitable for applications where long-term storage is required, such as in renewable energy systems or marine applications.
+This means that Li-ion batteries can lose up to 60% of their charge in one year of storage, while LiFePO4 batteries would only lose about 20-30% in the same period.
+This makes LiFePO4 batteries much more suitable for applications where long-term storage is required, for example in renewable energy systems or marine applications.

-In general, lithium iron phosphate batteries (LiFePO4 batteries) have a lower energy density than lithium-ion batteries (Li-Ion).
-LiFePO4 batteries have an energy density of around 120-160 Wh/kg, while Li-ion batteries can have an energy density of up to 200-300 Wh/kg or more.
+In general, lithium iron phosphate batteries (LiFePO4 batteries) have a lower energy density than lithium-ion batteries (Li-ion).
+LiFePO4 batteries have an energy density of about 120–160 Wh/kg, while Li-ion batteries can have an energy density of up to 200–300 Wh/kg or more.

-One of the reasons for the lower energy density in LiFePO4 solar batteries is the larger size of their cathode particles, which results in a smaller surface area and fewer active sites for the storage of lithium ions during charging and discharging.
-Another reason is the lower voltage of LiFePO4 batteries (3.2V per cell) compared to Li-ion batteries (3.6-3.7V per cell), which means more cells are needed to power a given battery voltage to reach.
+One of the reasons for the lower energy density in LiFePO4 solar batteries is the larger size of their cathode particles, which results in less surface area and fewer active sites for lithium ion storage during charging and discharging.
+Another reason is the lower voltage of LiFePO4 batteries (3.2V per cell) compared to Li-ion batteries (3.6-3.7V per cell), which means more cells are needed to achieve a given voltage.

 Weight